 There may also be other avenues for complaints to be lodged by residents in proximity to a project.
-In Victoria, complaints about 'noise nuisance' can currently be lodged with local government under the Public Health and Wellbeing Act 2008 (Victoria).
-Councils should be fully aware of their responsibilities under this Act and ensure they have appropriate documented procedures to receive and handle complaints in the case they are lodged under this legislation.
-Further, the Environment Protection Amendment Act 2018 (Victoria) is expected to come into force in 2021 and may provide additional options for residents to raise complaints about 'unreasonable noise' and allege breaches of the general environmental duty that is central to the legislation.
+Until around July 2021, complaints about wind farm 'noise nuisance' in Victoria were able to be lodged with local government under the Public Health and Wellbeing Act 2008 (Victoria).
+While wind farms are now exempt from that legislation, Councils should still be fully aware of their responsibilities under this Act and ensure they have appropriate documented procedures to receive and handle complaints in the case they were lodged under this legislation.

+Further, the Environment Protection Amendment Act 2018 (Victoria) came into force in 2021 and provides additional options for residents to raise complaints about 'unreasonable noise' and allege breaches of the general environmental duty by the developer/operator.

 Victoria has also initiated changes to wind farm noise regulation, moving investigative responsibilities from local councils to the state-based Environment Protection Authority, effective 1 July 2021.
 These new arrangements are similar to the regime that has been in place in New South Wales since 2013.

-Victoria has also passed legislation to exclude wind farms from the nuisance provisions of the Public Health and Wellbeing Act 2008 (Victoria), effective 1 July 2021.
-Going forward, community members in Victoria can lodge noise complaints about operating wind farms to the wind farm operator, the EPA, our Office or in pursuit of a breach of compliance legal action in the judicial system.
+With these regulatory changes in place as of July 2021, community members in Victoria can lodge noise complaints about operating wind farms to the wind farm operator, the EPA, our Office or pursue legal action in the courts for a breach of compliance.

-Finally, industry bodies such as the CEC may have a key role to play in leading the development and promotion of consistent, best practice complaint handling models and procedures for the renewable energy industry that can be adopted by industry members, configured for their specific operations.
+Finally, industry bodies such as the CEC and ENA may have key roles to play in leading the development and promotion of consistent, best practice complaint handling models and procedures for the renewable energy ad transmission industries that can be adopted by industry members, configured for their specific operations.